Genez-io/deployapps-landing-page/content/posts/whatsapp.md

 linkedIn: https://www.linkedin.com/in/cristi-miloiu-3a174a267
 thumbnail: /images/whatsapp.webp
 preview: "This is a crucial step towards leveraging automation, covering the essentials to get you started on your journey to building more complex bots like natural language processing chatbots, e-commerce assistants, customer service bots, and more."
-description: "Genezio blog: Step-by-step tutorial on creating a WhatsApp bot.
+description: "DeployApps blog: Step-by-step tutorial on creating a WhatsApp bot.
 Integrate the bot with WhatsApp API and automate responses."
 meta_og_url: "https://genezio.com/blog/whatsapp-genezio-project/"
 meta_og_image: "https://genez.io/images/whatsapp.webp"
 customHeader: "White header"